In search of a good photograph of our pom, I visited my old blog. That was a mistake. A grave mistake.

 That same year, after only six months of staying with us, my mother decided that she had to move.
 She cited my dad being unable to go up and down the stairs.

 This was fine, of course.
 My dad's needs always come first.
-And so they set out to find a place and she, in her manic state, decided on a run down house in Toronto.
+And so they set out to find a place and she decided on a run down house in Toronto.
 It had stairs.
 It needed updates.
 It was a nightmare they couldn't afford.

 A year passed and, during that time, my father's unemployment ran out.
 They began to fall behind.
 They continued this downward spiral until they were faced with the prospect of foreclosure.
 Would they move back in with us?
 No. My mother's depression lent itself to unwise choices.
 My father's health was deteriorating as well.
 And so, with a heavy heart, we opted to move in with them to cover their bills and tend my father's needs.
 We thought it would be a united family.